-How do you clean bed bug interceptors?
+How do you clean these interception devices?

-Regularly monitor and inspect (weekly is fine) each interceptor for cracks, bed bugs, dust, and debris build-up which could provide the bugs with a way to escape the well.
+Regularly monitor and inspect (weekly is fine) each interceptor for cracks, bed bugs, dust, and debris build-up, which could provide the bugs with a way to escape the well.

-If you need to remove an interceptor to clean be careful as live bed bugs may be in or on them.
+If you need to remove an interceptor to clean it, be careful as live bed bugs may be in or on them.

-- Carefully remove from under furniture leg.
+- Carefully remove the interceptor from under the furniture leg.

 Always follow the instructions that are provided with your interceptors, but the above will generally apply.

-Remember, these traps will only work in a room where someone sleeps or rests as bed bugs are attracted to body heat and the carbon dioxide you breathe out.
+Remember, these traps will only work in a room where someone sleeps or rests, as bed bugs are attracted to body heat and the carbon dioxide you breathe out.

 If you think these traps are not working, check them for cracks, make sure there is no fluff or debris in them, and inspect your bed, as it’s likely there are still bed bugs hiding away in the bed.